If you would like to support this site, please consider Donating.

 Excellent and very comprehensive, though it contains a number of silly mistakes.
 Readable yet also very detailed.

 ].
-Prefers a heavy soil in sun or light shade[
+Prefers a position in sun or light shade[

 200